 Bob was born and raised in Detroit, Michigan, the only son of a single mother, who worked for the City of Detroit Board of Education and Health Department.
 His father was a spiritual minister.
 As a child, he spent summers picking cotton on his grandparents farm in Rockingham, NC.

 Later, he developed a keen interest in art and especially photography.
 When not riding his bicycle with friends, he would spend time visiting the Detroit Art Museum to explore art of the old master painters and sculptors.

 Following graduation, Bob enlisted in the Air Force.
-He was stationed in Okinawa during the Korean War, where he worked as a helicopter mechanic and base photographer.
+He was stationed in Okinawa in the fifties, where he worked as a helicopter mechanic and base photographer.